pattertj/Moon/_drafts/2018-01-30-Iterating-On-the-Smart-Home-Part-Two.md

  	     me: !secret phone_ip
 ```

 However, I ended up with phantom lights as the wifi would connect and drop when my phone slept.
 Additionally the lights often didn't come on until I was in my porch for a minute or so, usually after I needed them to be on.
+I knew I needed something more robust and more accurate.
+Searching the forums led me to [OwnTracks](http://owntracks.org/).

+OwnTracks is an [open-source](https://github.com/owntracks/owntracks) application that allows people to track their location on iOS or Android phones and publish it to a broker.
+It uses the open [MQTT](http://mqtt.org/) protocol for this communication which is very popular in the Home Assistant community and will the subject of future blog posts.
+To set up OwnTracks, I had a few new steps:

+~~1.
+Tell the Home Assistant where is Home~~
+2. Tell Home Assistant where I am
+ a.
+Setup the MQTT Component in Home Assistant
+ b.
+Setup an MQTT Broker
+ c.
+Setup OwnTracks in Home Assistant
+ d.
+Setup OwnTracks on my Phone
+3. Set up the automation for turning the lights on when I get Home